build-on-aws/building-a-machine-learning-enabled-web-app/README.md

 3. Accept the terms and condition, Choose a photo.

-4. Select Analyze with Amazon Rekognition.
+4. Select 'Analyze with Amazon Rekognition' or 'Analyze with Amazon Textract'.
 You will see the results below the photo you have uploaded.
 ### Clean-up

 If you attended an instructor-led hosted workshop, you don't need to do the clean-up of services, as the sandbox accounts will be deleted after the end of the event.